-The new subsection 248(30) of the Act defines the "eligible amount of a gift" to be "the amount by which the fair market value of the property that is the subject of the gift exceeds the amount of the advantage, if any, in respect of the gift".
+The new subsection 248(30) of the Act defines the "eligible amount of a gift" to be "the amount by which the fair market value of the property that is the subject of the gift exceeds the amount of the advantage, if any, in respect of the gift."
 The "amount of the advantage" in respect of a gift or political contribution is defined in subsection 248(31).
-The "amount of the advantage in respect of a gift or a contribution" by a donor is in general defined as the total of all amounts, "at the time the gift or contribution. is made" of any "property, service, compensation or other benefit" that the donor or a person not dealing at arm's length with the donor "has received or obtained or is entitled, either immediately or in the future and either absolutely or contingently, to receive or to obtain as partial consideration for, or in gratitude for, the gift or contribution".
+The "amount of the advantage in respect of a gift or a contribution" by a donor is in general defined as the total of all amounts, "at the time the gift or contribution. is made" of any "property, service, compensation or other benefit" that the donor or a person not dealing at arm's length with the donor "has received or obtained or is entitled, either immediately or in the future and either absolutely or contribution."
 As such, the advantage has the following characteristics: